mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 To understand what the different parameters are for, one can:

-- Read on further down this page where all the generators from the FIXME G4StdGenerators package are mentioned (or on some other wiki page dedicated to the generator module in question).
+- Read on further down this page where all the generators from the :sbpkg:`G4StdGenerators` package are mentioned (or on some other wiki page dedicated to the generator module in question).
 - Guess based on the hopefully very descriptive names of the parameters
 - Supply the ``--dataviewer`` or ``--aimdataviewer`` flag to generate and visualise few or many events in a 3D viewer, and see how the tracks are generated in the